Boat Rocker Studios

-Boat Rocker Media Inc. is a Canadian multinational entertainment company headquartered in Toronto, Ontario.
-Founded in 2013 by the executives of Temple Street Productions, it holds interests in media production, distribution, brand licensing, and venture capital.
+Boat Rocker Studios is a Canadian multinational entertainment company headquartered in Toronto, Ontario.
+Founded in 2016 by the executives of Temple Street Productions with backing by Fairfax Financial, it holds interests in media production, distribution, brand licensing, and venture capital.
 Boat Rocker is led by co-executive chairs David Fortier and Ivan Schneeberg and CEO John Young.

+From its founding through 2025, the company operated as a public company.
+In August 2025, Boat Rocker sold its unscripted and children's studios Insight Productions, Jam Filled Entertainment, and Proper Television to Blue Ant Media, Under the agreement, Blue Ant also acquired the existing Boat Rocker Media corporate entity in a reverse takeover, with the remainder of Boat Rocker being sold back to its management and continuing as a private company.